Whether you love road running, trail running, or barefoot excursions, we’ve found, tested, and reviewed the best running shoes for women in 2019.

 One trick pony or workhorse?
 Training specifically for a marathon?
 Choose a shoe that can pound the pavement day after day.
 Love to dabble?
 Look for a shoe that’s equally comfortable in the gym, on the trail, or working at home.
 There’s no right or wrong, but it pays to think about what you need out of a running shoe before buying a pair.

 Ordering online is great, but if you don’t know your exact size or are new to buying running shoes, it helps to try them on.
 Here are a few tips for shopping for running shoes.

-- Shop at the end of the day.
+Shop at the end of the day.
 Your feet naturally swell as the day progresses.
-Trying on shoes at this time helps avoid buying shoes that feel just right in the store but later squeeze and feel too tight.
+Trying on shoes at this time helps you avoid buying shoes that feel just right in the store but later squeeze and feel too tight.

-- Consider aftermarket insoles and orthotics.
+Consider aftermarket insoles and orthotics.
 Designed to enhance comfort, stability, and fit, aftermarket insoles are popular among runners (we particularly like these).

-- Bring the right accessories.
+Bring the right accessories.
 Do you have certain socks you wear running?
 What about that insole?
 Try these on with your shoes to ensure a proper fit.

-- Don’t just sit there.
+Don’t just sit there.
 If you can, take them for a test run.
 If you’re stuck inside a store, do a couple sprints, jump, and change direction.
-Sure it might look silly, but knowing how the shoes feel when you move will lead to a better fitting running shoe at the end of the day.
+Sure it might look silly, but knowing how the shoes feel when you move will lead to a better-fitting running shoe at the end of the day.